 How is it different from low-code?

-Can it really replace months of manual triage?
+Can it really replace weeks of manual triage?

 Yes — by automating the routine cases and surfacing only the exceptions.
-A motor-claims Smart App auto-approves under-threshold claims, runs policy lookups via RAG, and routes high-value items into a queue with a recommended decision and citation.
+A motor-claims Decision App auto-approves under-threshold claims, runs policy lookups via RAG, and routes high-value items into a queue with a recommended decision and citation.
 Customers compress weeks of monthly triage into a daily 30-minute review.

 What about approvals and audit?

-Smart Apps include named-approver gates, non-self-approval enforcement, and per-tenant audit logging on every step, approval, and decision — built into the platform, not bolted on.
+Decision Apps include named-approver gates, non-self-approval enforcement, and per-tenant audit logging on every step, approval, and decision — built into the platform, not bolted on.

-Where does a Smart App run?
+Where does a Decision App run?